tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

 Sequel is an Object-Relational Mapper (ORM) that qualifies as a first-class tool in your arsenal, in and out of Rails.
 It is well tested and maintained by the Ruby community.
-Read more if you want to get your hands wet.
+In this article you'll learn the bulk of Sequel's features so read on if you want to get your hands wet.

 ## Bootstrapping Sequel